 Features and benefits

-This cycleway will be part of a local
+This cycleway forms part of a local

-The new cycleway will include:
+The cycleway includes:

-SkeatesAvenue and Farrelly Avenue intersections along Sandringham Road Extension to slow traffic.
+SkeatesAvenue, and Farrelly Avenue intersections along Sandringham Road Extension to slow traffic.